Antoine-Flo/blog/src/content/home.md

 ---
-avatarImage:
-  src: './avatar.jpg'
-  alt: 'My avatar'
 githubCalendar: 'Antoine-Flo'
 ---

-Welcome on my blog where I talk about stuff.
-If you like the stuff I say, or if you don't, feel free to reach out.
+👋 Welcome on my blog where I talk about stuff, mainly what I learn about DevOps, Programming, Cloud...
+If you like the stuff I say or just want to reach out, feel free to do so, the links are all the way down below.